zzhang82/web422/notes/angular-intro.md

 ## Introduction to Angular

 Recall the [React intro notes](react-intro).
-It was described as a *library for building user interfaces*.
-As you learned, React is actually a rich and vibrant ecosystem for client-side app building.
+React was described as a *library for building user interfaces*.
+As you learned, it is actually a rich and vibrant ecosystem for client-side app building.

-Angular is a widely-used platform for building client-side apps.
+Angular is also a widely-used platform for building client-side apps.
 Like React, it's JavaScript-based, and assumes that it's targeting a browser or browser-like runtime on a device.

-React introduced the idea of *component*-oriented architecture.
-Arguably, it was Angular that conceived this idea, many years before React.
+React introduced the idea of *component*-oriented architecture to you.
+Arguably, it was Angular that conceived this idea, many years before React was released.

 <br>